 I’ve been out sourcing my favourite timber again, English walnut.
-I always like to have a log or two lined up and timber in stock but as a result of making a kitchen in this relatively rare wood last year our stock got completely used up.
+I always like to have an English walnut timber log or two lined up and in stock but as a result of making a kitchen in this relatively rare wood last year our stock got completely used up.

 It had all the key things I’m looking for: good grain character, colour and a small sapwood edge (the sapwood can be very wide, ugly, prone to worm attack and is pretty unusable.)

 So it’s a few months later and I’m at George’s have arranged to meet Will Miller there with his Woodmizer portable sawmill.
 He’s also cutting some stuff for George so it’s a full day for all of us.
 First up is the walnut log and size wise it is about as big a diameter as the Woodmiser can handle (even after it has been halved).
 Luckily George has a forklift which makes this whole process much easier.
 Like everything he does it has a twist, this old mechanical beast has a Dukes of Hazard ‘General Lee styley’ airhorn, all it needs is the right paint job.

 The first cut on a walnut log always makes me nervous, despite having an idea this log was a good one it’s only now with a fresh saw cut the truth will be revealed.
 I’m pleased to say it was even better than I expected, with the only surprise coming in the form of a nail which must have been a good 70 to 80 years in.
 Cost Will a new blade and of course it came on the first cut just after we put a new sharp one on.
 Always the way.